top of page

 The school also has a Work Related Learning Co-ordinator who can be contacted with regard to college and work experience placements at Key Stage 4.

-Work Related Learning Co-ordinator: Mrs Hayleigh Eglinton
+Work Related Learning Co-ordinator: Mrs Emily Waterfield

 01752 773875